cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - Figure out a system to allow StatusContext to help out positioning a new window vs the launch window

 ## Ideas
+ - GUI Automation Testing https://docs.microsoft.com/en-us/archive/msdn-magazine/2009/march/test-run-automating-ui-tests-in-wpf-applications and/or ViewModel testing (the ViewModels should be testable without the views - however an interesting issue is that testing the GUI will test both...)
  - Look at deployment options - self contained? msix? automated?
  - Watch https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/ - the source generators look like they could be quite interesting for INPC and HasChanges
  - Provide a bit of abstraction to easily do MarkDown help text - see pdftocairo notes in settings - that works ok but font size don't match, link handler is code behind...